Hipo/hputils/README.md

 * SystemConfiguration.framework
 * CrashReporter.framework - can be obtained from [Plausible Labs](http://code.google.com/p/plcrashreporter/)

-You can then #import <HPUtils/HPUtils.h> and you will be good to go.
-You can view the list of class references below.
+You can then include the following import statement and you will be good to go:

+	#import <HPUtils/HPUtils.h>

+You can view a list of documented class references below.